 Some of the attractions below are included for free with the purchase of a tourist discount pass.

-Spend an evening cheering on one of Philadelphia’s pro sports teams.
-You can catch NFL, NBA, and NHL home games during January.
+Spend an evening cheering on one of Philadelphia’s sports teams.
+You can catch NFL, NBA, and NHL and college home games during January.

 You can find all the professional sporting events in Philadelphia here.